hm-lang/core/proposals/README.md

 can reassign the variable or modify the mutable fields.
 But if you define the variable with `:`, the object is deeply constant, regardless of the field definitions.
-Readonly fields on an object are normally deeply constant, unless the instance is mutable and is reset (either via `reset` or reassignment).
+Readonly fields on an object are normally deeply constant, unless the instance is mutable and is reset (either via `renew` or reassignment).
 This allows you to effectively change any internal readonly fields, but only in the constructor.

 ```